Washington’s San Juan Islands: The Best US Islands You’ve Never Heard Of

 Lime production was once a major industry in the islands and the small, protected harbor was originally developed as a company town for the Tacoma and Roche Harbor Lime Company, which incorporated in 1886.

 The sheltered anchorage of Roche Harbor’s marina is a designated port of entry for those sailing the San Juan Islands.
 It’s also considered one of the best marinas in the Western United States.

-Whether you stay at the historic Hotel de Haro, dock at one of the marina’s 377 slips or simply visit for an afternoon from Friday Harbor, this tiny village with its yellow-brick roads, flowering arbor and quaint shops will likely be the highlight of your visit to the islands.
+Whether you stay at the historic Hotel de Haro, dock at one of the marina’s 377 slips or simply visit for an afternoon from Friday Harbor, this tiny village with its yellow-brick roads, flowering arbors and quaint shops will likely be the highlight of your visit to the islands.

 Ferries arrive at the southern tip of Orcas, about 8 miles from charming Eastsound, the main village.
 Like San Juan Island, outdoor activities abound on this horseshoe-shaped island known as “the Emerald Isle.”